Emaciated and imprisoned, ex-president Saakashvili tells Georgian court he is spiritually fit

 Saakashvili and his supporters claim he has been poisoned while imprisoned and that he now weighs about 60 kilograms (132 pounds), half of what he weighed when he was arrested in October 2021.

-From the private clinic where he is being held, he told the court that despite his poor health, he was “spiritually fit and determined to serve the country,” according to local news site Agenda.
+From a private clinic where he was being held, he told the court that despite his poor health, he was “spiritually fit and determined to serve the country,” according to local news site Agenda.

 Saakashvili, who served as Georgia’s president in 2004-13 and led the so-called Rose Revolution protests that drove the previous president out of office, left for Ukraine after the end of his second term.
 He was later convicted in absentia of abuse of power and sentenced to six years in prison.